abarricklow/DevLabHackathon/README.md

 ### Environment Variables

-Create a `.env` file in the frontend directory:
+Create a `.venv` file in the project directory:

 ### Frontend
 ```bash